prayag17/JellySkin/README.md

 <div align="center">
 <h1>JellySkin</h1><h3>Use 67% or 70% zoom in web browser for better experience</h3>
-<h4>Note:To take full experience of this CSS on FireFox click <a href="#firefox">here</a></strong>.</h4>
+<h4>Note: To take full experience of this CSS on FireFox scroll down to the bottom of the page.</h4>
 </div>
 <br>
 <h3>How to use</h3>
 To use the JellySkin theme copy the line below into "Dashboard -> General -> Custom CSS" and click save, it will apply immediately server-wide to all users on top of any theme they may be using.
-To remove the theme, clear the "Custom CSS" field and then click save. <b>NOTE: Theme may not work when using reverse proxy</b> click <a href="#nginx-reverseproxy">here</a></strong> to learn how to fix this.
+To remove the theme, clear the "Custom CSS" field and then click save. <b>NOTE: Theme may not work when using Nginx Reverse Proxy.
+Scroll down below to learn how to fix this.

 ```css
 @import url("https://prayag17.github.io/JellySkin/default.css");